FlyingDiver/Indigo-Lutron-Leap/README.md

 process is doing anything.

 When you create the Bridge device, you'll be prompted to pair the plugin with the bridge.
 You need to press the pairing button on the device.
-On the Caseta hub I'm testing with, it's a button next to the power connector.
+On the Caseta hub, it's a button next to the power connector.
+On the RRa3 processor, it's a very small button on the front of the device near the status LED.

 You should see something like this in the Indigo log:
 ````
 Lutron Leap                     Starting pairing process for Bridge Lutron-05124472.local., please press the pairing button on the Bridge.